API Reference

 TimeseriesUtilities.tsum — Method

-tsum(x, [dt]; dim=nothing, query=nothing)Calculate the sum of x along the dim dimension, optionally grouped by dt.
+tsum(x, [dt]; dim=nothing)Calculate the sum of x along dimension dim, optionally grouped by dt.

 TimeseriesUtilities.tvar — Method

-tvar(x, [dt]; dim=nothing, query=nothing)Calculate the variance of x along the dim dimension, optionally grouped by dt.
+tvar(x, [dt]; dim=nothing)Calculate the variance of x along dimension dim, optionally grouped by dt.

 TimeseriesUtilities.tview — Method